 The battle for the boardroom

 Diversity in leadership is futile unless those individuals are given the influence and the power to implement change.
-It’s a scenario I’ve witnessed up close: my mother was appointed as the head of race and diversity of London’s Metropolitan Police Authority, only to end up over racial and sexual discrimination.
+It’s a scenario I’ve witnessed up close: my mother was appointed as the head of race and diversity of London’s Metropolitan Police Authority, only to end up taking them to court over racial and sexual discrimination.

 “Morgan Stanley has had decades to get its house in order and improve its record on diversity and inclusion,” said Booker’s lawyer, Jeanne M Christensen.
 “No more excuses.
 The numbers speak for themselves and Morgan Stanley must be held accountable for looking the other way.”